A Simple Guide for Homeschooling: Parents and Students

 The legal criteria for homeschooling in the United States differ by state.
 Some states have minimal or no standards, while others require portfolio reviews or standardized testing at regular intervals.

-According to Holt, author of the best-selling book Teach Your Own, the most crucial thing parents need in order to be able to educate their children is “to like them, to love their companionship, physical presence, vitality, folly, and enthusiasm.
+According to Holt, author of the best-selling book Teach Your Own, the most crucial thing parents need to be able to educate their children is “to like them, to love their companionship, physical presence, vitality, folly, and enthusiasm.
 They must enjoy all of their talk and questions and try to answer those questions.”
 The only requirement for most parents who homeschool is a desire to do so and a commitment to the educational process in the context of building a career.

 What is the best way to begin homeschooling?